-In 2016, Sadie also wrote, directed and produced the melodrama Quizás un Día (Maybe Someday - in Spanish language with English subtitles) which has recently received four official selections in September 2017, the Giulio Penzo Award at Medff in Sicily (Italy), won Best Actress - Amelia Rius at Barcelona Planet Film Festival, and she also wrote, produced and directed the music video So Far by British singer Daniel Angelus.
+In 2016, Sadie also wrote, directed and produced the melodrama Quizás un Día (Maybe Someday) which has received several official selections and five awards, among them the Giulio Penzo Award at Medff in Sicily (Italy), Best Actress Award - Amelia Rius at Barcelona Planet Film Festival and an Honourable Mention (Best Women's film) at Virgin Spring Cinefest (India).